-Originally from Devon, Natalie is now a fellow at the Guildhall School of Music & Drama where she gained a masters with distinction under the tutelage of Eugene Asti and Andrew West.
-She previously studied with John Railton before moving to Chetham's School of Music to study solo piano with Peter Lawson.
-In 2014 she graduated with first class honors from King's College London where she studied musicology and took lessons at the Royal Academy of Music with Daniel-Ben Pienaar and Andrew West.
+Natalie was a fellow at the Guildhall School of Music & Drama where she gained a masters with distinction under the tutelage of Eugene Asti and Andrew West.
+She formerly studied with John Railton before moving to Chetham's School of Music to study solo piano with Peter Lawson.
+In 2014 she graduated with first class honors from King's College London where she studied musicology and studied piano at the Royal Academy of Music with Daniel-Ben Pienaar and Andrew West.

-Aside from song accompaniment, Natalie was selected to be the trainee repetiteur for Co-Opera Co.’s 2014 season and is currently resident pianist for Opera Prelude and Project Music Director for Devon Opera.
+Aside from song accompaniment, Natalie is resident pianist for Opera Prelude performing regularly at Cadogan Hall, Leighton House and in Henley for lecture recitals and gala concerts.
+She is also Musical Director of Devon Opera with whom she directed Rigoletto from the keyboard at Dartington Hall and where she will return in Autumn 2017 for their production of Così fan tutte.
+In 2017 Natalie joined the Shanghai Opera House for their Barbican Residency as orchestral pianist in the UK premier of The Wager.
 She has also performed as an orchestral pianist for the chamber reduction of Mahler's 4th Symphony and Shostakovich's Jazz suites alongside Aldwych Sinfonia at St George's Bloomsbury and as on-stage pianist in King's Opera's production of The Rise and Fall of the City of Mahagonny.
-This autumn Natalie will musically direct Rigoletto from the keyboard for Devon Opera.

 Natalie continues to pursue her academic interests through research into the history of song accompaniment on record and a long-running project exploring culinary culture and its relationship with music.
-Natalie is hugely thankful to her sponsors for supporting her various projects and especially for the support of her continuing studies from the Guildhall Trust, the Leverhulme Trust and Help Musicians UK.
+Natalie is hugely thankful to her sponsors for supporting her various projects and especially for the support of the Guildhall Trust, the Leverhulme Trust and Help Musicians UK.